 Step 4: Master the art of annotating

 Most English teachers drool over a well-annotated book.
-Annotations are the easiest way to maintain what you read, set yourself up for success on future essays, and truly enjoy all of the nuisances of literature.
+Annotations are the easiest way to maintain what you read, set yourself up for success in future essays, and truly enjoy all of the nuisances of literature.
 You should always have a pen in your hand while you read.
 The best advice I ever received from an English teacher was to become a “literary detective”.
 He told me to do a bit of research on the book before I started reading and gather two to three important themes to track as I read.
 For example, track the theme of identity in Zora Neale Hurston’s Their Eyes Were Watching God.
 Every time you see a quote, a symbol, or a hint of foreshadowing related to that theme, underline it and make a small note in the margin.
 You’ll find yourself reading in a much deeper, more analytical fashion.
-What Mr. V failed to mention was how much of a time saver annotating is when you have to write essays.
-By tracking a theme throughout the entire novel and making annotations, you can simply flip through the novel looking for markings when it comes time to choose quotes for your essay.
+What Mr. V failed to mention was how much of a time-saver annotating is when you have to write essays.
+By tracking a theme throughout the entire novel and making annotations, you can simply flip through the novel, looking for markings when it comes time to choose quotes for your essay.
 Annotating well will save you plenty of time, while other students are practically re-reading the whole book to find the perfect quote to match their thesis.
 For the over-achievers out there, I still annotate every book I read.
-Annotating gives you x-ray vision into a novel’s themes, insights, and style.
-Also, a well-annotated book is a knock out first impression tool on the first day of class.
+Annotating gives you an x-ray vision of a novel’s themes, insights, and style.
+Also, a well-annotated book is a knock-out first impression tool on the first day of class.

 Step 5: Use audio intelligently

 Students and parents constantly ask me about the efficacy of audiobooks.
 My answer is usually a series of questions: “Which class assigned the book?
 What do you know about the teacher?
 Have you had difficulties with reading assignments in the past?”
-The truth is that audio books are a fantastic reading tool, but only under the right circumstances.
+The truth is that audiobooks are a fantastic reading tool, but only under the right circumstances.
 The tendency with audiobooks is to multi-task, meaning that most students divide their attention between summer reading and a plethora of stimulating activities.
 If you are listening to Annie Dillard’s Pilgrim at Tinker Creek while playing Fortnite, your brain is dividing its powers between an over-stimulating video game and an internal monologue about the complexity of nature.
 Which one do you think is going to win that battle?
 Students should use caution with audiobooks, especially if their assignment is an analytical reading assignment for English or history class.
 For students with learning differences or a general apathy toward literature, audiobooks can be a valuable tool, but with one minor adjustment.
 Listen to the audiobook while reading a physical copy.
 You can even turn up the reading speed if you desire, but the act of sitting down with a tangible book will help you focus and ensure full comprehension.
 This method is also conducive to annotating, which is the goal of most summer reading assignments.
 For summer reading assignments that require a minimal amount of analysis, you can use audiobooks with full comprehension if you listen to them during a relatively mundane task like washing dishes, driving, or working out, as long as you can guarantee proficiency in the novel during the first few weeks of class.